M2-branes on Discs and Multi-Charged Spindles: Uplift to 11d supergravity

 where the latter must be satisfied for all $I$.
-We may solve the first by \be a_2=n_+\, ,\qquad a_3=n_-\, , \ee and plugging this into the second constraint we find \be p_I=n_+ n_- Q_{I}\, , \ee which is precisely the quantisation condition we imposed on the fluxes in \eqref{eq:spindleps}.
+We may solve the first by \be a_2=n_+\, ,\qquad a_3=n_-\, , \ee where we have used that $a_2$ and $a_3$ should be coprime.
+Plugging this into the second constraint we find \be p_I=n_+ n_- Q_{I}\, , \ee which is precisely the quantisation condition we imposed on the fluxes in \eqref{eq:spindleps}.
 We conclude that provided the fluxes $p_I$ (defined in \eqref{eq:spindleps}) are relatively prime to both $n_+$ and $n_-$, which are relatively prime themselves, then the 11d solution is smooth and free of conical singularities.